 A desktop computer can be turned into a gaming computer by simply adding a graphics card while rest of the components remain the same.
 The only thing which needs to be taken into consideration is the power supply.
 Graphics cards draw a lot of more power and require a higher wattage power supply to run.
 In the early days, graphics cards used AGP (Accelerated Graphics Port) but now they use PCIe (Peripheral Component Interconnect Express Port).
 So, in the early days, one had to make sure that the motherboard supported the graphics cards but now it’s the same standard everywhere.

 As mentioned above, gaming computers are not just limited to gamers.
 Many professionals in the field of architecture, design, automotive industry and many other industries make use of graphics cards.
-A lot of softwares utilize graphics power to make the experience smoother.
+A lot of software programs utilize graphics power to make the experience smoother.
 Even web browsers such as Microsoft Edge and Google Chrome use the computer’s graphics power to make the user experience better.
 This has enabled CPU manufacturers Intel and AMD to add more powerful GPU cores in their processors.
 They have gone as far as partnering up together to introduce processors with graphics processors in a CPU as powerful as a dedicated graphics cards.
 The latest 8th generation Intel Core processors come with AMD powered Radeon Vega MX GPUs inside.
 They are capable enough to run modern games and applications smoothly.

 Desktop computers are great for media consumption and office work such as Microsoft Office, web browsing and so on, but gaming computers are more multi-purpose.
 With a gaming computer, you can play games, edit pictures and videos, make 3D drawings, mine crypto currency and much more.
 It opens a lot more opportunities and delivers the true experience of technology.